sheldonldev/doc/working-env/vim-based-workspace/make-vim-awesome.md

 ## Save My Vim Config on Github

-- The above is my first version of `.vimrc`, continuouse updating is on github:
+- The above is my first version of `.vimrc`, continuous updating is on GitHub:

-{% embed url="https://github.com/sheldonldev/nvim_config" caption="My Vim Config on Github" %}
+{% embed url="https://github.com/sheldonldev/nvim_config" caption="My Vim Config on GitHub" %}